The Disneyland Paris Castle: Full Guide to Le Château de la Belle au Bois Dormant!

 The castle’s architecture reflects a combination of elements of important French monuments.
 These include the stained glass windows from the cathedral Sainte-Chapelle, the castle shape from Mont Saint Michel, the twisted pillars in the church Saint-Séverin, the dome from Chambord Castle, and the tiled roofs from Hospices de Beaune.

-The castle faces north, so that the sun never sets behind the castle.
+The Disneyland Paris castle faces north, so that the sun never sets behind the castle.
 This ensures that guests will have perfect photos of the castle at all times of day.
 (It will never be backlit!)

 The castle was painted a more prominent shade of pink (in contrast to the other Disney castles) to help provide a sharp contrast from France’s often grey skies.